-One-off short-term leave under section 52 of the Mental Health Act for medical or dental appointments, or compassionate short-term leave (for example, due to bereavement or sudden family illness), may need to be approved within a shorter timeframe than that proposed for 'rehabilitative' short leave.
-The Office of the Director understands that appointments may be urgent (albeit not life-threatening), or opportunities for treatment (for example, dental treatment) may arise at short notice.
+One-off short-term leave under section 52 of the Mental Health Act for medical or dental appointments, or compassionate short-term leave (eg, due to bereavement or sudden family illness), may need to be approved within a shorter timeframe than that proposed for 'rehabilitative' short leave.
+The Office of the Director understands that appointments may be urgent (albeit not life-threatening) and that opportunities for treatment (eg, dental treatment) may arise at short notice.